-2.27.10: Is there documented evidence of the internal audits performed to the audited operations, detailing findings and corrective actions?
+5.13.11: Is there documented evidence of the internal audits performed, detailing findings and corrective actions?

-Total compliance (10 points): There should be records of the internal audits performed at each operation with the frequency defined in the program.
-Frequency depends on type and size of operation; auditors discretion.
+Total compliance (15 points): There should be records of the internal audits performed at each operation, with the frequency defined in the internal audit program.
+Frequency depends on the type and size of the operation; auditor's discretion.
 Processing plants should have at least a monthly frequency.
 Packinghouses, coolers and storage operation ideally have a monthly frequency, but at least a quarterly frequency.

-The records should include: date of the audit, name of the internal auditor, justification for the answers, detailing any deficiencies found and the corrective actions taken.
-An audit checklist should be used in each operation as an aid to make sure the inspection covers all areas.
+The records should include the date of the audit, name of the internal auditor, justification for the answers, detail any deficiencies found and the corrective action(s) taken.
+An audit checklist (ideally PrimusGFS) should be used that covers all areas of the PrimusGFS audit, including production area, storage, worker amenities, external areas, worker practices, production processes, etc. No down score if another audit checklist is used, as long as all areas are covered.
+See 1.04 regarding internal audit schedule.